cloudmesh/classes/docs/source/i524/lectures.rst

 Theory Track:
    Some lectures have been designed to introduce you to a number of technologies.
 These lectures are of more theoretical nature and do not require much hands on activities.
-THus you can start them any time.
+Thus you can start them any time.

 Collaboration Track: